Below you will find the full list of the twelve archetypes of personality, along with a brief description of their typical traits.

 The Magician archetype can be described to be somewhat aloof when it comes to forming personal connections.
 Their deep connections with the universe make them difficult to understand.
 Magicians tend to have a strong belief in their dreams, their abilities, and themselves in general.

 The Member is one of the most interesting Jungian archetypes in society.
-They're essentially the building blocks of this world and are the ones who restore faith in humanity.
+They're essentially the building blocks of this world and are the ones who restore faith in humanity using their vast knowledge of human behavior.
 One of the most distinct attributes about a Member is his or her ability to blend into any group thinkable.

 The Outlaw archetype is best described to be free-minded and free-spirited.
-Nothing stands in their way and nothing controls their desires.
-They're the true representation of what it really means to be the captain of your own ship.
+Nothing stands in their way and nothing controls their desires with their crime talent.
+They're the true representation of what it really means to be the captain of your own ship, requiring a lot of psychological development.

 Leading is arguably the most distinctive trait of a ruler.
 While others tend to avoid playing the role of a leader, Rulers are absolutely comfortable with volunteering to take charge.
 It's important to note that it's not the desire to lead that defines the Ruler archetype, but the actual quality of leadership that they're able to provide.